informationgrid/ingrid-editor/README.md

 ## Add a new keycloak user

-When adding a new keycloak user, make sure to assign the correct roles: admin, superadmin Do not forget to assign the client-roles as well: realm-management -> view-users (or manage-users)
+When adding a new keycloak user, make sure to assign the correct roles: admin, superadmin Do not forget to assign the client-roles as well: realm-management -> view-users (or manage-users) and view-real (for using user-management page).